-The Family Educational Rights and Privacy Act of 1974 is a federal law that grants to students the right to inspect, to obtain copies, to challenge, and to a degree control the release of information contained in his or her education records.
-The Act and regulations are very lengthy, and for that reason SMU has issued guidelines which are available to students in the Division of Enrollment Services.
-Policy 1.18 of the University Policy Manual, accessible on SMU's Intranet, also discusses this law.
+The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law that grants to students the right to inspect, to obtain copies, to challenge, and to a degree control the release of information contained in their education records.
+FERPA and its regulations are very lengthy.
+For that reason SMU has issued guidelines that are available to students in the Division of Enrollment Services, Policy 1.18 of the University Policy Manual, accessible on SMU's Intranet, also discusses this law.

-In general, no personally identifiable information from a student's education record will be disclosed to a third party without written consent from the student.
-Several exceptions exist, including these selected examples: (1) Information defined by SMU as directory information may be released unless the student sends a written request to the Registrar that it be withheld; and (2) information may be released to a parent or guardian if the student is declared financially dependent upon the parent or guardian wishing to have access to a student's education records must provide to the University Registrar a completed "Declaration of Dependence For Purposes of Obtaining Student Education Records," available in the Registrar's Office.
+In general, no personally identifiable information from a student's education records will be disclosed to a third party without written consent from the student.
+Several exceptions exist, including these selected examples: (1) Information defined by SMU as "directory information" may be released unless the student sends to the Registrar a written request that it be withheld; and (2) information may be released to a parent or guardian if the student is declared financially dependent upon the parent or guardian as defined by the Internal Revenue Service Code.
+A parent or guardian wishing to have access to a student's education records must provide to the University Registrar a completed "Declaration of Dependence For Purposes of Obtaining Student Education Records," available in the Registrar's Office.
 PLEASE NOTE: The old form, Parental Certification for Purposes of Obtaining or Releasing Student Academic Data, is no longer valid.

 On the "Declaration of Dependence" form a taxpayer filer, or two filers for joint returns, may declare on an annual basis that a student is their dependent.
-If the parent has filed a "Declaration of Dependence," SMU may disclose, but is not required to disclose, information to the parent from the student's educational records.
+If the parent has filed a "Declaration of Dependence," SMU may disclose, but is not required to disclose, information to the parent from the student's education records.
 In most situations it is expected that information requested would be provided.

 In addition to the "Declaration of Dependence" that may be completed by the taxpayer, the student may complete a "Student Release for Purposes of Releasing Student Education Records," providing a standing release of information to specific persons.
-Because this is a standing release and is valid during the entire academic career of the student unless revoked in writing, parents are encouraged to work with their student(s) to complete this form and submit it to the Registrar's Office.
+Because this is a standing release and is valid during the student's entire academic career, unless revoked in writing, parents are encouraged to work with their student(s) to complete this form and submit it to the Registrar's Office.
 This form is also available from the Registrar's Office.